 It may or may not be coincidence that the seeds of what would become the North Toronto group of Alcoholics Anonymous were planted that month.
 Or that by fall North Toronto would be established as one of the earliest AA groups in the city.

-NT long-timer Ron S joined the group when Mac H., one of the original members, was still around.
-Mac told Ron that “some people who attended the meeting at City Hall decided to hold a discussion meeting on Friday nights in people’s homes in March of ‘46.”
+One NT long-timer joined the group when Mac H., one of the original members, was still around.
+Mac said that “some people who attended the meeting at City Hall decided to hold a discussion meeting on Friday nights in people’s homes in March of ‘46.”

 Due to rising attendance and a wish that spouses could join members at their meetings, they looked for a bigger space.
 And when Mac phoned St. George’s Church he found Rev. John Short and a warm reception.